 Not an ideal option for thicker carpets.

 Corded stick vacuum with special pet attachment tools.
-Has LED headlights for good visuals on the cleaning path and a 0.68-quart dirt cup.
+Has LED headlights and a 0.68-quart dirt cup.
 The Advanced Swivel Steering allows for reaching underneath furniture and moving around the house with ease.
 Can convert to a handheld.
 Powerful suction, according to our tester.

 Does not stand up on its own, and needs a separate purchase of a wall hook for storage.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Shark is a premium vacuum brand that is known for their intuitively designed, lightweight vacuums that are easy to maneuver.
 The brand’s uprights range from space-saving compact models to full-size powerhouses that don’t leave a dust particle behind.
 No matter what your vacuuming needs are, Shark’s upright family has you covered.

 From dual brush rolls to the brand’s patented lift-away design, Shark continues to adapt their vacuum technology for the modern homeowner.
 Shark’s upright vacuums are ideal for cleaning both carpets and hardwood floors.
 They can tackle bigger cleaning tasks than handheld vacuums but are not as bulky as canister vacuums.

 Before purchasing a new vacuum cleaner, it’s a good idea to compare Shark’s upright lines so you can find the best buy for your home.
 It’s also helpful to get information about price points so you know what to expect.